 Referring to the opinion of the Agency for Personal Data Protection and Free Access to Information, according to whom "the processing of data submitted to them would be illegal", we estimate that the Ministry of the Interior only found an excuse not to exercise the legally entrusted competencies to control the voter register.
 The questioning opinion of the director of the Agency for Personal Data Protection and Free Access to Information cannot abolish the legal competence and the obligation of the Ministry of the Interior to act.
 This attitude of the Ministry of the Interior calls into question the existence of the political will of the current government and is carrying out activities aimed at improving citizens' trust in the election process.

 With this approach, the Ministry of the Interior did not provide an institutional response to CeMI's request, accompanied by evidence of the existence of 2,691 voters from Herceg Novi who are registered in Montenegro and have registered residence in Serbia and Bosnia and Herzegovina and 961 voters from Niksic who are registered in Montenegro and they have registered residence in Serbia.
 It is about a total of 3651 voters who should be deleted from the voters' list.

-We remind you that this Government has formed the Council for the Control of the Voters' List, and the Ministry of the Interior has formed the Council for Transparency, which deals with the control of the voters' list.
+We remind you that this Government has formed the Council for the Control of the Voters register, and the Ministry of the Interior has formed the Council for Transparency, which deals with the control of the voters register.
 Unfortunately, these two tips when it comes to controlling the voters' list and deleting illegally registered voters did not meet expectations or the goal of why they were formed.

-We call on the Ministry of the Interior and the Government to turn to settling the situation in the voters lists, because they need to be cleansed of those who illegally have the right to vote, regardless of which party they vote for.
+We call on the Ministry of the Interior and the Government to turn to settling the situation in the voter register, because they need to be cleansed of those who illegally have the right to vote, regardless of which party they vote for.